FORMAT OF GAAYAKA FILES

 04 - name of the thaalam Thriputa

-"1221212" - structure of the thaalam sound - a beat, 2 counts, a beat, a wave, a beat and a wave (waves and counts have the same sound in the program)
+"1221212" - structure of the thaalam sound - a beat, 2 counts, a beat, a wave, a beat and a wave (waves and counts have the same sound in the program) This example represents Thisra Jaathi Thriputa thaalam

-A file created in earlier versions, when opened with the later version will show a message that auto thaalam information has not been incorporated and may be set using the Thaalam menu.
-The file will play without any change.
-Files created with later version when opened with earlier versions will generate an error 'invalid melam data'.
+Files created with later versions of Gaayaka when opened with earlier versions will generate an error 'invalid melam data'.
 The file will be opened without processing the header and the edit window will show the header also - a string of digits like 999999 0 0221022 032 04 04 04 "12221212" in the beginning.
-To play the file these digits have to be deleted, the correct Melam and tempo have to be set using the controls in the program.
-The file can then be saved in the old format.
+To play the file these digits have to be deleted, the correct melam and tempo have to be set using the controls in the program.
+The file can then be saved to play in the older versions, only the melam and tempo would be saved

 NOTATION